 If I were Maple Leafs general manager Brad Treliving, I’d be on the phone to Rangers counterpart Chris Drury.
 My bid would be: “Chris, if I can get Marner to waive his no–move for your team, would [Chris] Kreider agree to come to us?”
 Simple and to the point.
 The aforementioned Chris Kreider is a 33–year–old vet with the Blueshirts, coming off seasons of 39, 36 and 52 goals.
 He’s in the midst of a seven–year, $45.5 million contract signed with the Rangers in 2020 that encompasses a modest $6.5 million of cap space per season.
 In the final three years of the pact, Kreider can present the Rangers a 15–team, no–trade list.
 Which, for the purpose of this blog, would obviously have to exclude Toronto.
 If Kreider consents to a deal, Treliving then approaches Marner, thusly: “Look, Mitch, we can trade your negotiating rights to the Rangers for Chris Kreider.
 I think New York would make you a wonderful contract offer beyond this season.
 We understand it’s up to you.
 All I would ask, if you’re willing to contemplate, is an answer within 72 hours.”
 If Marner says “okay, let me think about it”, Treliving telephones Drury with the news.
 Both clubs — and Kreider — hold their breath for up to three days.
 Hardly the end of civilization.

 Now, again, were everything equal, the Leafs would not consider swapping Marner, 27, for a player six years his senior.
 Particularly given how well Marner has performed during much of November in the absence of Auston Matthews.
-Sadly for the Leafs, this doesn’t appear to be a circumstance that can drag on toward the NHL trade deadline.
+Sadly for the Leafs, this wouldn’t be a circumstance that can drag on toward the NHL trade deadline.
 The Rangers need the maximum time available with Marner’s negotiating rights before July 1.
-Acquiring said privileges in the next week, rather than three months from now, is a virtual necessity.
+Acquiring said privileges in the next two weeks, rather than three months from now, is a virtual necessity.
 New York has underachieved this season after starting as a prime Stanley Cup contender.
 At a pedestrian 13–9–1 for 27 points, the Rangers need a spark.
 Can you envision a more–explosive one than Mitch Marner?
 Meantime, the Leafs would acquire a veteran with nine goals this season… and zero assists.
 Kreider, too, might benefit from a jersey swap.

 What the Leafs would lose in artistry and production, they would gain in playoff experience and savvy.
 Over the past three years, Kreider has appeared in 43 post–season games, contributing 24 goals and 14 assists for 38 points.
 During the same period, Marner has skated in 25 playoff matches, accruing six goals, 19 assists and 25 points.
 Again, very possibly a good trade for both teams — the Leafs, today; the Rangers in the upcoming decade.
 Toronto wouldn’t likely sustain a rapid decrease in scoring.
 A front forward line of Matthews, Kreider and William Nylander would rank among the top units in the Eastern Conference; possibly the entire NHL.
 So, there is no logic for the Maple Leafs to remain idle on the Marner front.
 As the saying goes: nothing ventured, nothing gained.